 The Pampas Fox inhabits the Southern Cone of South America, where it is either abundant or common in most areas where the species has been studied.
 The species seems to be tolerant of human disturbance, being common in rural areas, where introduced exotic mammals could form the bulk of its food intake.
 There is no reason to believe the species is currently declining and the species is not considered threatened at present.

 The Pampas Fox is a typical inhabitant of the Southern Cone Pampas grasslands.
 It prefers open habitats and tall grass plains and sub-humid to dry habitats, but is also common in ridges, dry scrub lands, coastal sand dunes, open woodlands, and in modified habitats, such as grazed pastures and croplands (Brooks 1992, Redford and Eisenberg 1992, Lucherini and Luengos Vidal 2008).
 In the driest habitats in the southerly and easterly parts of its range, the species is replaced by the Chilla.
 Where its range overlaps with that of the Crab-eating Fox, the Pampas Fox would select more open areas.
 Apparently, the Pampas Fox has been able to adapt to the alterations caused by extensive cattle breeding and agricultural activities to its natural habitats.

-The implementation of control measures (promoted by ranchers) by official organizations, coupled with the use of non-selective methods of capture, represent actual threats for the Pampas Fox.
+The implementation of control measures (promoted by ranchers) by official organizations, coupled with the use of non-selective methods of capture such as poison, represent the main threats for the Pampas Fox.
 Fox control by government agencies involves the use of bounty systems without any serious studies on population abundance or the real damage that this species may cause.
 In rural areas, direct persecution in retaliation for or prevention of predation on lambs is also common, even where hunting is officially illegal and despite the true economic impact of predation being unquantified (Lucherini and Luengos Vidal 2008, M. Lucherini pers. obs.
 2015).

 Most of the species' range has suffered massive habitat alteration.
 For instance, the Pampas, which represents a large proportion of the species' distribution range, has been affected by extensive cattle breeding and agriculture.
 Approximately 0.1% of the original 500,000 km² range remains unaffected.
 However, due to the species' adaptability, the Pampas Fox seems able to withstand the loss and degradation of its natural habitat, as well as hunting pressure.
 Since no studies are available on its population dynamics in rural ecosystems, caution is required, since the sum of these threats may eventually promote the depletion of fox populations.
 Hunting pressure has resulted in diminished populations in the provinces of Tucumán (Barquez et al. 1991) and Salta (Cajal 1986) of north-western Argentina.